1995parham-teaching/interviews/problems/README.md

 # Problems

-These are some hads-on problem and you can use a shared GoogleDoc to read and write code together.
+These are some hands-on problem, and you can use a shared Google Doc to read and write code together.
+They don't require the interviewee to have an IDE or coding environment, and the main part of your discussion should be Algorithm.

 ## [Shuffle](./shuffle)